CONCEPTION & TECHNIQUE

 Building a Painting

 When I begin to actually make a painting they almost always start out as drawings.
-Since I paint in a structured/layered (opaque to transparent) fashion, the drawing stage is where I’m at my freest.
+Since I paint in a Northern (opaque to transparent) fashion, the drawing stage is where I’m at my freest.
 This is where most of the accidents and chance happenings that many painters are so found of tend to arise.
 Once I have a drawing outlined, I’m pretty much roped into what I’m doing and so begin to complete a full tonal study and quick color key before proceeding to canvas.

 I work on heavyweight cotton “duck” not linen.
 This material is almost always stretched over a solid wood (poplar or birch) panel to give added backing and support.
 I size the canvas (two coats) and may apply as many as ten coats of gesso, always sanding between coats.